ckanelin/OMBD-App/README.md

 - The state management was implemented with Redux
 - Black accented with gold was chosen to give a classical movie award theme
 - Movies are listed in a card format with their posters to allow for easy browsing
+- An environment variable was used to hide the API key

 ## Future Considerations
+- Consideration of various screen sizes
 - Made to be mobile friendly
 - User authentication
 - Data persistence